pcash007/nlp_dme_extractor/README.md

 - TODOs - Expand logging and strengthen error handling
 - Limitations
     - Some details may diverge from idiomatic C# and Python (My primary expertise is Java); This prototype prioritized end‑to‑end function over perfect conventions.
-    - HTTP invocation and CLI; file upload is not implemented
 - Notes
+	- In addition to CLI and file input, HTTP POST is also supported
     - The notification endpoint defaults to the echo service at https://httpbin.org/post and can be changed via configuration.
     - Solution built using AI-assisted workflows
+- Jump to the [Demo scripts](#demo-scripts) to run the services via demo scripts.
+(Windows batch file not tested)
-- Jump to the [Quick start](#quick-start) section to get started
+- Jump to the [Quick start](#quick-start) section to start services manually